 No, care minutes targets are calculated from the Australian National Aged Care Classification (AN-ACC) classifications of permanent residents (including palliative care residents) and respite residents that were in care during the target calculation period.
-For more information on care minutes targets see Section 4 of the Care minutes and 24/7 registered nurse responsibility guide.
+For more information on care minutes targets see Section 4 of the Care minutes and 24/7 registered nurse responsibilities - guide for residential aged care providers.